Refugee-Learning-Accelerator/rla-course-central/challenge3/README.md

 # Design challenge 3 - Augmented Reality (AR)

 This is your dashboard for the final design challenge.
 It contains a calendar of the key milestones, information on the deliverables, and links to all course materials.
-For the next two weeks we will be working on chatbots.
+For the next two weeks we will be working on AR(augmented reality).

 ### Challenge: How might we use Augmented Realtiy (AR) to support refugee language learning outside the classroom?